tolstoyfafa/assos_suite/backend/README.md

 - AssoSuite backend is written with java 11 usig [spring boot 2.2.4](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) framework
 - we use maven to build the project

+> The backend component require a runing MongoDB

 ### available commands

 #### mvn spring-boot run